kamua/lcurvetools/README.md

 ```

 ![typical plot of learning curves](img/typical_plot.png)

-**Note:** the best values are marked for dependencies of losses and metrics (minimum values for losses and maximum values for metrics).
+**Note:** minimum values of loss curves and the maximum values of metric curves are marked by points.

 Of course, if the `metrics` parameter of the `compile` method is not specified, then the output figure will not contain a metric subplot.